muratk5n/thirdwave/en/index.md

-I remember the Oval Office press briefing for the announcement, guess who was there to shower BHO with praise and receive his munee - the same melon headed punk we like to dislike - Netanyahoo.
+I remember the Oval Office press briefing for the announcement, guess who was there to shower BHO with praise and receive his munee - the same melon headed son of a bitch we like to dislike - Netanyahoo.
 The linchpin of MILC, military-industrial-Likud-complex.

 ---